Paul Muni Comes to America, Lives & Breathes Acting, Is a Master of Stage Makeup, Loves His Wife, & Never Plays the Same Character Twice.

 Stage and Screen

-Muni lived and breathed acting.
+Paul Muni lived and breathed acting.
 It was his life.
-Similar to stars like Henry Fonda, Muni wanted his cake, and to eat it too!
-So he divided his time between Hollywood and Broadway.
+Similar to stars like Henry Fonda, Muni divided his time between films in Hollywood and the Broadway stage.
 As a result, he made fewer movies.
-So we have fewer of his performances immortalized on film and available to watch.
-Second reason why Muni isn’t terribly well-known these days.
+With fewer of his performances immortalized on film, we have less exposure to his work, certainly another reason why Paul Muni is more of a niche-interest star today.

 America's "First Actor"